jorgebucaran/hyperapp/docs/jsx.md

 ## Setup

-We'll use a compiler to transform JSX into [h()](/docs/api.md#h) function calls and a bundler to create a single file we can deliver to the browser.
+We'll use a compiler to transform JSX into [h(tag, data, children)](/docs/api.md#h) function calls and a bundler to create a single file we can deliver to the browser.

 In a new directory, create an <samp>index.html</samp> file: